Tsuuunade/cse15l-lab-reports/index.md

 There are a bunch of things you need to get your remote connection.
 Steps include:

-* Set up your CSE15L Account
+* **Set up your CSE15L Account**

-  djaskldjasdjlksajd
+  Since the CSE department has already created an account for you, you can directly go to https://sdacs.ucsd.edu/~icc/index.php to check your account.

+  If you want to reset your password, which is what I've done, strictly follow the steps here: [Tutorial](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit)

   djskdjlsjk
 * installing git for Windows
 * log in to your account on your VScode